afps-spec

 10.2 Future Standard Fields

-When an extension field gains broad adoption across multiple implementations, it MAY be promoted to a standard field in a future specification revision.
-Upon promotion, the unprefixed field name becomes normative and the x--prefixed version becomes deprecated.
+When an extension carried under _meta gains broad adoption across multiple implementations, it MAY be promoted to a standard field in a future specification revision.
+Upon promotion, the standard field name becomes normative and the _meta entry becomes deprecated.

 11. References